michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 By far our most successful individual advice process was with a *repeat* entrepreneur, who had already sold his first company.
 This made a huge
-difference: he had far more resources to deploy on the process, and most of all he had *time*.
+difference: he had far more resources to deploy on the process, he had time, and most of all he cared enough to be willing to go in for another round because he wanted the change rather than the money.

 He had a pre-existing inclination to work on climate change, but we were able to help him narrow down the area to negative emissions technologies.
 I don't think